Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-09-additional-tags.md

 <!-- video -->

-Let's move on and see what hyperlinks are all about.
+Let's move on and learn about hyperlinks.

 <div id="jotted-demo-1" class="jotted-theme-stacked"></div>